Purdue Quality of Work Environment Initiative

 - In the first phase, during December 2013 and January 2014, a limited number of focus groups took place around campus to hear from Purdue staff about the major issues they face.
 Invitations to participate came from the Administrative and Professional Staff Advisory Committee (APSAC) and the Clerical and Service Staff Advisory Committee (CSSAC) with follow-up communication from the project organizers.
 Those who wished to volunteer could email email@example.com to express their interest.

-- The second phase will include a comprehensive survey of all nonacademic staff in April 2014, aimed at understanding employee perceptions of their work environment.
+- The second phase included a comprehensive survey of all nonacademic staff in April 2014, aimed at understanding employee perceptions of their work environment.

-- Phase three will involve the creation of training modules for a pilot group of staff supervisors, focused on tools for better understanding staff needs in order to create supportive work environments.
+- Phase three will begin in January 2015 and will involve the creation of training modules for a pilot group of staff supervisors, focused on tools for better understanding staff needs in order to create supportive work environments.

 - The final phase will be a second survey for some Purdue staff to both understand the Purdue work environment and evaluate the training modules, with the goal of determining the most effective ways to enrich the work lives of Purdue staff.